 Dust Control Safety Talk

-Construction sites have many different hazards present and dust can be one of them.
-Dust can cause a variety of issues from health concerns to physical hazards for workers who are exposed to it.
-It is important to know and understand the issues that dust on a construction site can cause and what safety steps you can take to control dust exposure.
+Dust can cause a variety of issues and health concerns for workers who are exposed to it.
+It is important to understand the risks of dust on a construction site and learn what safety steps you can take to control dust exposure.

 What is construction dust?